Jaffer74/ShadowFox/facebook_app/README.md

-# Fogram - Social Media App
+# Facebook gram - Social Media App

-Fogram is an Android application that serves as a social media platform, similar to Facebook and Instagram.
+Facebook gram is an Android application that serves as a social media platform, similar to Facebook and Instagram.
 It offers features such as posting, stories, chatting, groups, Firebase Realtime Database integration, and push notifications.

 ## Table of Contents